 |Contractor||High Caliber Coatings|

 The Reeds Creek Fish Hatchery consists of 8 raceways ways that have 10 overflow “boxes” distributed across the raceway.
 The boxes help ensure water overflow would be controlled by distributing overflows through a network of 70- year old 10” and 16” asbestos-concrete or transite pipes that feed into a 24” line to bring the water to an overflow pond.
 The pipes were experiencing leakage throughout the system that was causing soil washout and, subsequently, large voids underneath the raceway and settlement and cracking in isolated areas of the raceway that was leading to additional water loss.

-The polyurethane had to be able to seal the transite pipes from the exterior in a few zones where previous CIPP (Cured In Place Pipe) had some leakage issues.
+- The polyurethane had to be able to seal the transit pipes from the exterior in a few zones where previous CIPP (Cured in Place Pipe) had some leakage issues.

-Update* In January 2021, Mark Proctor with the West Virginia Division of Natural Resources confirmed the polyurethane is still performing exceptionally.
+- Update: In January 2021, Mark Proctor with West Virginia Division of Natural Resources confirmed the polyurethane is still performing exceptionally.